Robert Campbell Moberly: Ecclesiastical career

-After his return, he became the first head of St Stephen's House, Oxford (1876–1878), and then, after presiding for two years over the Theological College at Salisbury, where he acted as his father's chaplain, he accepted the college living of Great Budworth in Cheshire in 1880, and the same year married Alice, the daughter of his father's predecessor, Walter Kerr Hamilton.
 In 1892, Lord Salisbury made him Regius Professor of Pastoral Theology at the University of Oxford and a canon of Christ Church Cathedral in that city.
 He was appointed an honorary chaplain to Queen Victoria in July 1898, and in early January 1901 was appointed Chaplain-in-Ordinary to Her Majesty.
 The Queen died later that month, and Moberly was re-appointed Chaplain-in-Ordinary to her successor, King Edward VII.